mzky/interesting/README.md

 # interesting | thing and link

-### Kubernetes and Prometheus （author is Funny soul）
+### Kubernetes and Prometheus （author have Funny soul）
 https://fuckcloudnative.io/